 In some areas where drilling occurred very early in the history of the oil and gas industry in Kansas, undocumented unplugged wells may still be present.
 These wells were drilled before serious oversight commenced, or before anyone truly understood many of the relevant stratigraphic and structural geologic principles.
-The KCC is making an effort to plug abandoned wells as it becomes aware of them and as the budget allows.
+The KCC is plugging abandoned wells as it becomes aware of them and as the budget allows.